Skip to main content Scroll Top

 Rooms

-Selinda Camp offers luxurious accommodation for a maximum of six guests in three tented suites.
-Each tent is under a thatch roof and raised on wooden decking with a large furnished verandah and small private swimming pool offering picturesque views out over the floodplains.
-All have a plumbed en suite bathroom comprising of a double vanity, flush toilet, bath and shower; an air conditioning system above the bed with a walk in mosquito net, a ceiling fan and a writing desk with a chair.
-There is also a pair of Swarovski or Leica 8×42 binoculars and a Canon 5D camera body with 24-70mm and 100-140mm lenses in every tent for guests to make use of during their stay.
+Luxurious accommodation is offered for a maximum of six guests in three tented suites.
+All suites are under thatch and raised on wooden decking, each with a large furnished private verandah and small swimming pool offering picturesque views out over the floodplains.
+Each tent has a plumbed en suite bathroom (double vanity, flush toilet, bath and shower), an air conditioning system above the bed (with a walk in mosquito net) and a writing desk with a chair.
+Each of the guest suites has a professional camera set, including a camera body and lenses (photos will be downloaded to a USB flash stick on guest’s departure) as well as a pair of high-quality binoculars for guest use during your stay).
+Suites are also equipped with yoga mats, light weights and an exercise bike is positioned on each deck.

 Positioned adjacent to Selinda Camp, and operating entirely privately, is the two bedroomed Selinda Suite.
 This is an exclusive use property which comprises of two en suite bedrooms and a shared lounge, dining area and swimming pool.
 All bookings at the Selinda Suite will benefit from a private game drive vehicle, guide, host and chef.